mongodb/awscdk-resources-mongodbatlas/API.md

 - *Type:* string

-Public connection string that you can use to connect to this cluster.
+Public connection string that you can use to connect to this flex cluster.

 This connection string uses the mongodb+srv:// protocol.